-See electrical schematic SD-3 and Figure 1.2.
+See electrical schematic SD-3.

 The control/monitor stage monitors critical signal samples and status/alarm signals from the exciter stage, RF power stage, and ac/dc power stage.
-For example, RF power monitoring and RF power stage status information is applied to the control/monitor stage.
-Based on the value and status of each input, the control/monitor stage produces the appropriate control signals for the exciter stage and the RF power stage to ensure the proper operation and protection of the transmitter.
+It also provides customer interfaces for monitoring transmitter status and accepts customer inputs for distribution to other system components.
+The control/interface PWB (A4) is the primary component of the control/ monitor stage.
+It provides various functions, including: